Online Gambling Regulations In New Zealand

 Who Decides What’s Legal?

-Although the act prohibits casino and sports betting activities accessible on electronic devices, this is for online casinos operating in the country.
+Although the act prohibits casino and sports betting activities accessible on electronic devices, this is only for online casinos operating in the country.
 Players are allowed to play at overseas casinos that accept players from New Zealand.

-How are NZ Players Protected?
+How Are NZ Players Protected?

 Safe Online Gambling